G-HT4TFH19W6

 These cookies are quite delicious and very buttery.
 I made these brown butter chocolate chip toffee cookies during that week between Christmas and New Years and when friends and family were rotating into town they enjoyed these cookies a well.
 Also, they stay nice and chewy for days.

-Brown butter (unsalted): deep, toasty flavor.
+Brown butter: deep, toasty flavor.
 Let it cool so it doesn’t melt your sugar into oily soup.

 Cornstarch: keeps centers tender and thick.

-Espresso powder (optional): doesn’t make it mocha, just makes chocolate louder.
+Espresso powder (optional): doesn’t make it mocha, just makes the chocolate flavor standout.
 But just a heads up the batter will have that coffee taste, but will disappear once the cookies bake.

 It has taken me several tries to make homemade toffee and if this is your first time, there is a strong chance that you your first batch didn't come out quite as you hoped.
 Below are some troubleshooting tips that may help you.